luisdlpr/DungeonSlayer/PROJECTSPEC.md

 ## 3. Rules of the Game

-In Dungeon Mania you control a Player and have to complete various goals within a series of dungeons to complete the game!
+In Dungeon ------ you control a Player and have to complete various goals within a series of dungeons to complete the game!

 The simplest form of such a puzzle is a maze, where the Player must find their way from the starting point to the exit.